Charge up the cattle prod, Aunt Lydia: The Handmaid’s Tale will return this Fall.

 In the Season 4 finale, Moss’ June lured Commander Waterford, aka her rapist, into the demilitarized zone between Gilead and Canada.
 Then she and a group of her fellow former handmaids chased him through the woods and killed him.
-June returned home only to say goodbye to her husband and baby daughter; at a detention center, Serena opened a mysterious package and found Joe’s finger and wedding ring inside.
+June returned home only to say goodbye to her husband and baby daughter; at a detention center, Serena opened a mysterious package and found Fred’s finger and wedding ring inside.
 (Read a full recap.)

 In the upcoming episodes, per the official logline: “June faces consequences for killing Commander Waterford while struggling to redefine her identity and purpose.
 The widowed Serena attempts to raise her profile in Toronto as Gilead’s influence creeps into Canada.
 Commander Lawrence works with Aunt Lydia as he tries to reform Gilead and rise in power.
 June, Luke and Moira fight Gilead from a distance as they continue their mission to save and reunite with Hannah.”

 When TVLine spoke with series star/executive producer Elisabeth Moss in April, she previewed that Season 5 “is possibly one of the wilder rides that we’ve had” and added that “I almost can’t keep up with” what takes place in the episodes.
 “And it’s not lip service.
 I truly mean I almost can’t keep up with the amount of activity that’s happening.”